-Valuation of defined benefit obligations
+- Valuation of defined benefit obligations

--Key audit matter description
+- Key audit matter description

-The group operates a defined pension scheme, for which key judgement relates to the determination of the present value of the defined benefit obligation.
-In the current year, management have made dull disclousers in accordance with IAS 19 Employee Benefits; in previous periods, the financial statements referred to disclosures made in the financial statements of the Company's immediate parent, Northern Powergrid Holdings Company.
+The company operates a defined pension scheme, for which key judgements relates to the determination of the present value of the defined benefit obligation.
+In the current year, management have made full disclosures in accordance with IAS 19 Employee Benefits; in previous periods, the financial statements referred to disclosures made in the financial statements of the Company's immediate parent, Northern Powergrid Holdings Company.
+Within this, we also consider consistency with International Accounting Standard 19: Employee benefits (IAS 19).

-In accordance with management's actuary, the present value of the funding surplus is £151.5m (2021: £262.2m), with underlying obligation of £965.5m (2021: £1,480.4m).
-The present value of the defined benefit obligation is derived and is subject to judgement in the assumption setting.
+In accordance with management's actuary, the present value of the funding surplus is $\pm 151.5m$ (2021: $\pm 262.2m$ ), with an underlying obligation of $\pm 965.5m$ (2021: $\pm 1,480.4m$ ).
+The present value of the defined benefit obligation is derived and is subject to the judgement in the assumption setting.

-Due to the continued high number of scheme members requesting lump sum settlements in the year, there continues to be an additional risk around the valuation modelling of each settlement and the impact to the actuarial assumptions due to the change in the profile of the membership of the scheme.
-The accounting policy is found in Note 2 to the financial statements and the disclosures in Note 25 to the financial statements.
+Due to the continued settlements in the year for the scheme, there continues to be an additional risk around the valuation modelling of each settlement and the impact to the actuarial assumptions due to the changes in the profile of the membership of the scheme.
+The accounting policy is found in note 2 to the financial statements and the disclosures in the note 25 to the financial statements.

--How the scope of our audit responded to the key audit matter
+- How the scope of our audit responded to the key audit matter

-We have involved our internal specialists in performing the following work to assess that the disclosures and the valuation of the defined benefit obligations are in line with IAS 19 Employee Benefits:
+We have involved our internal specialists in performing the following work to assess that the disclosures and the valuation of the defined benefit obligations are in line with Employee Benefits: